whatdoesthequantsay/whatdoesthequantsay.github.io/_posts/2014-06-01-how-to-stay-aliveunderwater-part-2.md

 As a follow-up to our [previous post][part1] we will now work through the minimum gas calculations we discussed.
-The specific worst-case scenario that we must be able to handle is this following: One of us is cut off from our gas when we are at the deepest part of the dive.
-If this happens then we need enough gas in the remaning buddy's tank to support a safe ascent including all safety stops.
+The specific worst-case scenario that we must be able to handle is this following: one of us is cut off from our gas when we are at the deepest part of the dive.
+If this happens then we need enough gas in the remaning buddy's cylinder to support a safe ascent including all safety stops.

 Let us quickly review how we do our safety stops for dives up to 100 feet deep.
 In this case we perform what's known as "minimum deco",